-- Uses progressive commitment up-sell formula instead of disclosing full educational curriculum up-front.
+- Uses a progressive commitment up-sell formula instead of disclosing full educational curriculum up-front.

-- Uses bestseller book status to create a large pool of sales leads that is redirected to a coaching company not owned or operated by the guru.
+- Uses bestseller book status to create a large pool of sales leads that are redirected to a coaching company not owned or operated by the guru.

 Remember, none of these characteristics are definitive by themselves, but taken together they can create a compelling case that you may be dealing with a dream merchant instead of a legitimate coaching and mentoring service.

 I hope this checklist helps you make the right choice for your needs.